Home

 Ongoing Projects

-This project studies the selectivity of three visual variables and how we can utilize the knowledge we gain to design better visualizations.
-One typical phenomenon that comes from selectivity is the popout effect, which enables a distinct item (the target) to stand out from many others (elements) immediately.
+This project studies the locatability and locatability robustness of seven visual variables.
+One typical phenomenon that comes from locatability is the popout effect, which enables a distinct item (the target) to stand out from many others (elements) immediately.
 But we are still unclear about which factors and how they might affect the selectivity.
 This project aims to bridge this gap.
-Through a crow-sourcing study, we examine three visual variables (Hue, Length, and Shape) and three factors: the total number of elements, the foveation of the target, and the spatial regularity of all elements.
+Through a crow-sourcing study, we examine the visual variables (Hue, Length, Luminance, Orientation, Shape, Size, Single-Hue) and three factors: the layout of all elements (are they in a grid or not?), the location of the target (is the target in the center or periphery of the screen?), and set size (the total number of elements shown).
+For exploration, I create a visual search playground.

 This post is licensed under CC BY 4.0 by the author.